json-everything/json-everything/docs_source/usage/vocabs-data.md

 }
 ```

-The `data` property declares that its parent subschema should also contain a `minimum` keyword whose value should be the value in the `minValue` property of the instance.
+The `data` property declares that its parent subschema should validate a `minimum` keyword whose value is the value in the `minValue` property of the instance.

 Note also the use of `dependentRequired` to ensure that when `foo` is present in the instance, `minValue` is also present.
 While this not explicitly required of schema authors, this type of insurance mechanism is recommended.